God is at work,

 Blessed (filthy) Feet

 On April 18, 2019, my eyes and ears (and feet) were blessed at Underwood Memorial Baptist Church in Wauwatosa for a Maundy Thursday foot washing service.
 Underwood partnered with ZAO Milwaukee – a United Methodist Church plant describing itself as “Jesus rooted + justice centered + radically inclusive” – and the First Unitarian Society of Milwaukee.
-All three ministers, Rev. Kate Underwood, Rev. Jonah Overton, and Rev. Jennifer Nordstrom participated in the service through reflections, serving communion, and washing feet.
+All three ministers, Rev. Kate Fields, Rev. Jonah Overton, and Rev. Jennifer Nordstrom participated in the service through reflections, serving communion, and washing feet.

 Rev. Fields challenged us all to lean into the awkwardness of the service as a form of resistance, embracing the downward mobility that challenges dominant power.
 Rev. Nordstrom asked us to accept Jesus’ offer to wash our filthy, mucky feet with relish and rest.
 Rev. Overton reminded us to follow Jesus’ example of taking the lowest and simplest place in the most basic form of service.
 When we find Christ washing our feet, we feel a sense of humility or even shame.
 But when we recognize Christ, both in the feet that we wash and in our own hands that do the washing, our whole perspective can be transformed.